 * * *

-Olive shut the door behind him.
-He ambled forward and glanced at the bathroom stalls before bypassing them and approaching the mirror.
+Olive shut the door behind him, ambled forward, and glanced at the bathroom stalls before bypassing them and approaching the mirror.
 He glared at his reflection for a moment, then turned on the sink to splash his face with hot water.
-He remained there, gripping the edge of the sink as he stared into the steam rising up.
+He remained there, gripping the edge of the basin as he stared into the steam rising up.

-A creak drew his attention and it was followed by a flicker of black from the corner of his eye.
+A creak drew his attention, followed by a flicker of black from the corner of his eye.

 He straightened and turned.
 “Lavi—”